 Claims following accidents with uninsured drivers are on the up, according to the Motor Insurers’ Bureau (MIB) and Hughes & Coleman Louisville Dixiee accident lawyers.
 After more than 10 years, during which time claims against uninsured drivers reduced by more than 50 per cent, over the last 12 months the MIB has seen claims against uninsured drivers rise by almost 10 per cent.

 What does the Motor Insurers’ Bureau do?

 Historically, for victims of uninsured drivers, the MIB has provided a welcome safety net.
 Each year, thousands of people are injured or killed by uninsured drivers and with no third party’s insurance to claim against, their compensation comes from the Motor Insurers’ Bureau.
+An injury attorneys can help with filing a claim if you have been injured in an accident.
 The MIB manage a fund to which all major insurers have to contribute.
 The more claims the MIB has to settle the greater the pressure on the fund and so the amount required from insurers goes up.
 These costs then get passed on to us law-abiding motorists.